othmanalbahri1/prioritymatrix/README.md

 # Adding tasks:
 Clicking on Do now, Delegate, Schedule, or Eliminate opens a text file to enter your tasks.
 Edit as desired and save it (you can use any UTF-16 characters such as check marks or empty boxes).
 It should update the relevant quadrant automatically.

+# Cloud syncing:
+You can sync tasks across devices by installing the portable version of Rainmeter on a cloud folder (eg Onedrive).